 - Open for the undefined

-We believe that partnering with experts from our international community is essential to giving this conference legitimacy and in making sure that the contents of the program is of high quality.
+We believe that partnering with experts from our international community is essential to giving this conference legitimacy and in making sure that the contents of the program is of high quality and our 20 executive partners have been crucial in bringing the right content to the program.

-We find representation from regions where LGBTI+ rights remain under increasing pressure to be pivotal, and we encourage every activist and scholar around the globe to join us in Copenhagen 2021.
+We find representation from regions where LGBTI+ rights remain under increasing pressure to be pivotal, and we encourage every activist and scholar around the globe to join us for Copenhagen 2021.
+Additional support may be provided to those calling in from hostile territories and countries

 Speak at the Human Rights Forum